Malekith the Accursed: Fictional character biography

-Afterwards, Malekith finds himself in Niffleheim where Hela and Karnilla greet him and reveal that his Wild Hunt hounds and the Svartalheim Bog Tiger also died soon after devouring him where they have been poisoned by the black magic he had used to bend the Venom symbiote to his will.
-Karnilla explains that when they reassembled the pieces of his soul they had drawn out of the beast's stomachs, they had found the last fragment of his true self—the little boy who had suffered through his childhood as a victim of war.
-Hela and Karnilla tell a horrified Malekith that his punishment will be to witness his younger self spend eternity with the hounds and the Svartalheim Bog Tiger.
-He is then chained to a rock with his eyes sewn open by Karnilla.
-As Malekith begs for mercy, the Wild Hunt hounds and the Svartalheim Bog Tiger are sent through a portal to Valhalla where they are transformed into puppies and a tiger cub respectively.
-They are then seen happily playing with the young Malekith.
-As the young Malekith has finally found peace and happiness, Malekith screams at the torment of having to watch for all eternity.
+In The War of the Realms, Malekith invades Midgard, controls the Venom symbiote into serving him, and becomes the self-proclaimed "Butcher of Thors".
+However, he is killed by the Wild Hunt Hounds and the Svartálfheim Bog Tiger.
+Malekith is transported to Niflheim, where Hela and Karnilla reveal that the Hounds and the Tiger died after being poisoned by his black magic.
+The two punish Malekith by forcing him to witness his younger self have a peaceful life with the Hounds and Tiger.

 Powers and abilities

 Malekith has all the normal attributes of a member of the race of dark elves, although his abilities are a result of above-average development.
 He possesses superhuman intellect, strength, speed, stamina, durability, agility and reflexes.

 As a dark elf, Malekith also has the ability to manipulate the forces of magic for a variety of effects, including teleportation, energy projection, physical malleability, flight (by transforming into mist), illusion casting, and the ability to change the shape and appearance of other beings or objects.

 Malekith, like all Dark Elves, has a vulnerability to iron, which disrupts or cancels his magical spells.